hexo-/flask-xadmin/README.md

 Flask-xAdmin
 ============

-Flask-xAdmin is an *extended* Flask-Admin extension (TODO) for admin apps, standing on the shoulders of giants: Flask, SQLAlchemy, Flask-Security and Flask-Admin.
+Flask-xAdmin is an *extended* Flask-Admin extension for admin apps, standing on the shoulders of giants: Flask, SQLAlchemy, Flask-Security and Flask-Admin.

 Introduction
 ------------